MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   This policy lets you configure support of CORS non-wildcard request headers.

-Google Chrome version 97 introduces support for CORS non-wildcard request headers.
+Microsoft Edge version 97 introduces support for CORS non-wildcard request headers.
 When a script makes a cross-origin network request via fetch() and XMLHttpRequest with a script-added Authorization header, the header must be explicitly allowed by the Access-Control-Allow-Headers header in the CORS preflight response.
 "Explicitly" here means that the wild card symbol "*" doesn't cover the Authorization header.
 See [https://go.microsoft.com/fwlink/?linkid=2180022](https://go.microsoft.com/fwlink/?linkid=2180022) for more detail.

-If you enable or don't configure the policy, Google Chrome will support the CORS non-wildcard request headers and behave as previously described.
+If you enable or don't configure the policy, Microsoft Edge will support the CORS non-wildcard request headers and behave as previously described.

-If you disable this policy, Google Chrome will allow the wildcard symbol ("*") in the Access-Control-Allow-Headers header in the CORS preflight response to cover the Authorization header.
+If you disable this policy, Microsoft Edge will allow the wildcard symbol ("*") in the Access-Control-Allow-Headers header in the CORS preflight response to cover the Authorization header.

 This policy is a temporary workaround for the new CORS non-wildcard request header feature.
-It's intended to be removed after Google Chrome version 103.
+It's intended to be removed after Microsoft Edge version 103.

   #### Supported features: